 Top-K Sampling

-A text generation technique that limits token selection to the K most probable next tokens, balancing creativity and coherence.
+A text generation technique that limits token selection to the K most probable next tokens, preventing repetitive or nonsensical AI outputs.

 Definition